stregatto/etcd_check/README.md

  * `cluster_start.sh`: It's no more than a list of commands to initiate an _ETCD_ cluster composed by 3 ETCD nodes, *Note*: it deletes the previous _ETCD_ instance.
 Use it to spawn your cluster
  * `node_start.sh`: It's called by `cluster_start.sh` to initiate the _ETCD_ docker containers
  * `delete_all_cluster_etcd.sh`: It's called by `cluster_start.sh` to delete all previously spawned _ETCD_ instance
- * `test.sh` : It performs a cURL to your first etcd server.
+ * `test.sh` : It performs a cURL to your first etcd server via docker exported port and perform etcdctl cluster status to your first _etcd1_ .
  * `jumpin.sh`: I'm too lazy to write commands, it jumps in the first _ETCD_ container, it's very dumb.

 Please *DO NOT USE* this scripts in production.